shishupal082/ftp-application/FTP/app_readme.txt

 If duplicate username is not in multiple roleAccess then no problem
     - but it will be logged

+New api added
+    /api/get_related_users_data_by_username?username=username
+    It will be control by rolesConfig
+    New role added for this isOtherUsersControlEnable

 Future releases
 -------------------